ligato/vpp-agent/docs/kvscheduler/kvscheduler.md

 in-sync after a transaction or restart.

-Furthermore, KVScheduler enhances the concept of state reconciliation, and defines three types of the resync:
+Furthermore, KVScheduler enhances the concept of state reconciliation, and differentiates three types of the resync:
-* **Full resync**: desired configuration is re-read from NB, the view of SB is refreshed via Retrieve operations and inconsistencies are resolved via `Create`\\`Delete`\\`Update` operations
+* **Full resync**: desired configuration is re-read from NB, the view of SB is refreshed via `Retrieve` operations and inconsistencies are resolved via `Create`\\`Delete`\\`Update` operations
-* **Upstream resync**: partial resync, same as Full resync except the view of SB is assumed to be up-to-date and will not get refreshed - can be used by NB when it is easier to re-calculate the desired state than to determine the (minimal) difference
+* **Upstream resync**: partial resync, same as Full resync except the view of SB is assumed to be up-to-date and will not get refreshed - can be used by NB when it is easier to re-calculate the desired state than to determine the (minimal) difference to reflect a given event
 * **Downstream resync**: partial resync, same as Full resync except the desired configuration is assumed to be up-to-date and will not be re-read from NB - can be used periodically to resync, even without interacting with NB